Eli-bassoon/Super-Flytrap-Adventures/README.md

 Here's how to get set up: [Setup](Setup.md)

+## Getting Visual Studio to Recognize Unity

+* Go to Edit > Preferences
+* Go to the "External Tools" tab
+* Change the External Script Editor from "Open by file extension" to "Microsoft Visual Studio 2022"

 ## Code Style

 I don't care that much about how you style your code but please adhere to the following conventions so people know what functions and variables are called.